Yelden: War (1939 – 1945)

 Home Guard troops 'fighting' Valentine tanks of 6th Armoured Division during large-scale manoeuvres, 27 July 1941.

-World War II was a significant time in the history of the village because of its close proximity to Chelveston Aerodrome, which was originally built with three runways in 1941.
+The village was close to Chelveston Aerodrome, which was originally built with three runways in 1941.
 An Airborne Forces Experimental Establishment detachment began flying from the aerodrome in 1942 with Horsa gliders towed by Short Stirling aircraft.
 Later in 1942, following the entry of the United States into the war, it eventually became the home of the United States Army Air Forces 305th Bombardment Group, which had four squadrons of Boeing B-17 Flying Fortresses pioneering the daylight formation and bombing procedures of the time.
 There were almost 2,000 personnel based at the aerodrome flying a total of 337 missions between November 1942 and April 1945.
 During these missions, a total of 22,362 tons of bombs were dropped on enemy targets and 332 enemy aircraft were claimed shot down at the expense of 154 Allied aircraft and 810 men.

 During the aerodrome's construction, a series of buildings were erected in the village near the church as quarters for the Women's Auxiliary Air Force (WAAF) but instead became the sergeant's mess for the Americans.
-In more recent times these buildings, known locally as "the camps," fell into rack and ruin and so were demolished to make way for a new housing development.
+In more recent times these buildings, known locally as "the camps," fell into ruin and were demolished to make way for a new housing development.
 Today Philips Medows, Stanbrook Way and Forge Gardens stand on these sites.